shawnparslow/Pack108/Committee/2022-10-Meeting/readme.md

 * Popcorn
   * Sales going well, we have some supply left but should have no problem selling as long as we
   * Storefront is the way to go, we are having good success
+    * Because we are using pack inventory we should complete store front sales as wagon sales in Trails End app

 * Police and Fire Tour - October 12th
   * 3 spots left, Signup is at https://forms.gle/hFx47U8u8i4iQ9nb9